Cardinals Make Three Practice Squad Moves

 - TE David Wells

-Hill, 23, signed with the Chiefs as an undrafted free agent out of Michigan in 2020.
-He was waived coming out of training camp and re-signed to the practice squad but released midway through the season.
+Feaster, 23, signed with the Jaguars as an undrafted free agent out of South Carolina before Jacksonville waived him and he caught on briefly with the Giants before being waived again coming out of camp.

-The Eagles signed Hill to their practice squad in December and brought him back on a futures deal for 2021.
-However, he was again waived before the season.
+Feaster eventually signed with the Lions practice squad in 2020 before being let go once again and joining the Cardinals taxi squad.

+During his four-year college career, Feaster rushed 346 times for 2,002 yards (5.8 YPC) and 20 touchdowns while adding 40 catches for 270 yards and another touchdown in 48 career games.

 Looking for the latest NFL Insider News & Rumors?